 - Using substantially all the after-tax cash on real estate.
 Buying a new home, investment property, or aggressively paying down a low-to-moderate interest rate mortgage on a current home are often at the top of the financial wishlist.
 Though there can certainly be cases made for any of the above, don’t let emotions drive you to enter into a new lockup with your newfound liquidity on illiquid (and often cash-intensive) investments.
 More on lifestyle spending and good debt below.

 - Selling everything at once the first day the lockup ends.
 Market timing is notoriously tough and usually leads to mixed or disappointing outcomes.
-Especially for highly publicized IPOs like Uber, Lyft, and Snap, the market closely tracks the blackout period in anticipation of a tsunami of new shares that can result in downward price pressure on the stock.
+Especially for highly publicized IPOs like Uber, Lyft, and Snap, the market closely tracks the blackout period in anticipation of a surge of new shares.
+This can result in downward price pressure on the stock.
 Consider a strategy that balances systematically liquidating shares with the pros and cons of waiting for long-term capital gains.

 - Locking in high fixed costs on a new lifestyle asset.
-If your finances haven’t materially changed aside from the windfall, buying an expensive new home, car, or boat with the proceeds could have a negative impact on your cash flows and limit your ability to save in the future.
+Have your finances changed, aside from the windfall?
+If not, buying an expensive new home or car could have a negative impact on your cash flows.
+It also limits your ability to save in the future.
 (Who wants to downgrade from a Tesla, anyways?)
 Simple message: lifestyle inflation can erode your wealth over time, leaving you worse off in the long run.

 - Selling and staying in cash for an extended period of time.
-Unless you have a short-term cash need, there’s probably no good reason to keep a large lump sum in a bank account – especially a checking account.
+Unless you need money soon, it likely doesn’t make sense to keep a pile of cash in a bank account.
 Lacking a plan for reinvestment is a big risk, the opportunity cost can be steep.
 Consider working with a fee-only wealth advisor to develop a diversified investment strategy.

 - Not paying off debt on high interest rate loans OR paying off debt on very low interest loans.
 Not all debt is equal!
 Some loans (like mortgages) can offer tax benefits while other debts provide leverage through low interest rates.
 These debts might actually be worth keeping even if you have the cash to pay them off.
-Other debt, such as credit card debts, carries punishingly high rates and should be paid off or reduced as soon as it is feasible to do so.
+Other debt, like credit card debts, carries very high rates and should be paid off/down as soon as it is feasible.

-- Taking no action, but not by design.
+- The do-nothing strategy.
 We can’t be experts at everything, and that’s ok.
-Rather than shy away from making a decision if you’re unsure of how to manage your stock, engage a professional to help.
+Don’t shy away from making a decision if you’re unsure of how to manage your stock; engage a professional to help.

 Before mentally pre-spending your proceeds, keep in mind that sizable windfalls from a company going public don’t happen every day.
-You are likely on the cusp of a major financial milestone in your life – one that might not be repeated.
-That isn’t to say that you cannot – or should not – do something enjoyable with the proceeds but try to strike a balance between your current and future wants and needs.
+You are likely on the cusp of a major financial milestone in your life – one that might not repeat itself.
+That isn’t to say that you cannot – or should not – do something enjoyable with the proceeds.
+But try to strike a balance between your current and future wants and needs.